 Later, the survivor informed in the comments section that Divya was arrested on February 25th by the police.

-Elodie is thankful for all the support and is healing from the trauma.
+The survivor is thankful for all the support and is healing from the trauma.

-Image Sources: Elodie Gendron’s Instagram, Google Images
+Image Sources: Instagram, Google Images

 Find The Blogger: @darshanaaac

-This post is tagged under: Yoga Trainer, Elodie Gendron, Yoga Trainer Elodie Gendron, Instagram, Abuse, Sexual Assault, Sexual Molestation, LGBTQ, LGBTQ+, LGBTQ Community, Activist, Mental Health Activist, Youth For Mental Health, Psychologists, Psychologist, Psychotherapy, Psychiatrist, Divya Dureja, Queer Community, Pride, Pride Parade, Rainbow, Shamanic Ritual, Goa, North Goa, Feminism, Feminist, Coming Out, FIR, First Information Report, Instagram Expose, Victim Blaming, Tedx, Tedx Speaker, Mental Health Advocate, Instagram DM, Instagram Direct Messages, Instagram Direct Message, What Is A DM?
+This post is tagged under: Yoga Trainer, Yoga Trainer, Instagram, Abuse, Sexual Assault, Sexual Molestation, LGBTQ, LGBTQ+, LGBTQ Community, Activist, Mental Health Activist, Youth For Mental Health, Psychologists, Psychologist, Psychotherapy, Psychiatrist, Divya Dureja, Queer Community, Pride, Pride Parade, Rainbow, Shamanic Ritual, Goa, North Goa, Feminism, Feminist, Coming Out, FIR, First Information Report, Instagram Expose, Victim Blaming, Tedx, Tedx Speaker, Mental Health Advocate, Instagram DM, Instagram Direct Messages, Instagram Direct Message, What Is A DM?
 What Is DM?
 DM, Direct Message, Social Media, Making Friends On Social Media, Meeting People On Social Media, Meeting People Off Social Media, Meeting People Through Instagram, Making Friends Through Instagram, Interacting With People On Social Media, Making New Friends On Social Media, Making New Friends On Twitter, Making New Friends On Instagram, Making New Friends On Facebook, Writing A Book On Feminism, Hotel Sea View Resort in Ashwem, Hotel Sea View Resort, Ashwem, Goa, North Goa, India, Drugged, Helpless, Police, Goa Police, First Information Report (No.33/2021), Booked Under Indian Penal Code (IPC) Sections 342 (wrongful confinement) and 354 (sexual assault), Under Indian Penal Code (IPC) Sections 342 (wrongful confinement), 354 (sexual assault), Indian Penal Code, IPC, Section 342, Section 354, Wrongful Confinement, Sexual Assault, Arambol, Predator, Sexual Predator, Predatory Behaviour, Wrongful Behaviour, Vulnerable, Vulnerability, Wrong Pretext, Wrongful Pretext